newaz-aa/iCost/README.md

 * The icost.py module implements the proposed approach.

 * The icost_test.ipynb file shows the implementation of the algorithm in several datasets.

+* The icost_figure.ipynb file contains codes for performance visualization.

 ### Input arguments
 There are three input parameters.